 The tablet also supports the 4K monitor screen so you can easily check every detail of your artwork.

-The HD display features light glare and a special anti-glare coating that is used in a most high-end smartphone.
+The HD display features light glare and a special anti-glare coating that is used in most high-end smartphones.

 This coating doesn’t reflect light on your tablet and provides a smooth hand experience while you draw.